NFL Rumors: Teddy Bridgewater Could Consider These Teams Next Year In Free Agency, Per ‘Bleacher Report’

 — Bleacher Report (@BleacherReport) October 27, 2019

 As for the Patriots, it was pointed out that the team’s chances of signing Bridgewater next year would largely depend on whether Tom Brady decides to retire or to play another season.
 Freeman described the young quarterback as the “perfect” player for New England and one of the best available options if Brady chooses to call it quits.
-The Bleacher Report columnist advised readers to “keep a watch” on how things develop, as the 42-year-old, six-time Super Bowl winner has reportedly been dropping hints that he’s at least considering retirement after this season.
+The Bleacher Report columnist advised readers to “keep a watch” on how things develop, as the 42-year-old, six-time Super Bowl winner has reportedly been dropping hints that he might be leaving the Patriots after this season.

 While Freeman mentioned several other possible destinations, he saved the Saints for last, predicting that Bridgewater could also sign another one-year contract and see whether Brees, who turned 40-years-old this year, is ready to retire.
 He did, however, explain that waiting until Brees retires could be worth it for Bridgewater, given his familiarity with head coach Sean Payton’s system and his popularity with New Orleans fans.
 As such, the Saints still emerged as the most likely option (43.5 percent) for Bridgewater in free agency, as Freeman posited that staying in New Orleans could be “more satisfying” and more profitable in the long run.